pbouzakis/wanna-drink-webapp/doc/tech-decisions.md

 ## fetch
 Ajax calls will use the new standard `fetch` api.
 Since this is might not be available in browsers, we're using githubs polyfil `whatwg-fetch`.

+## TraceKit
+Since handling `window.onerror` can be a nightmare due to cross browser compatability, we've chose [TraceKit](https://github.com/csnover/TraceKit) to create a consistent error we can rely on for our uncaught error handling.